BrandanN21/BrandanN21/README.md

  </details>
  <details>
   <summary>Milwaukee Quakers</summary>
+  <a href="https://www.milwaukeequakers.org/">Milwaukee Quakers Website</a>
-    <p> worked for Nonprof-IT, part of UW - Milwaukee's IT program, as a project manager tasked with a mobile website redesign.
+    <p>I worked for Nonprof-IT, part of UW - Milwaukee's IT program, as a project manager tasked with a mobile website redesign.
 This included a revamped website, brand new logo, file system & new security for their members. </p>
 </details>
 <details>
-  <summary>Netflix Clone</summary>
+  <summary>Netflix Clone with React.js</summary>
+  <a href="https://netflix-clone-bbde9.web.app/">Netflix Clone Github Pages Link</a>
     <p>I built a Netflix web application clone using React js and "The Movie Database" API allowing me to use their meta data to pull movie trailers from Youtube as a preview.
-This allowed me to learn React js & continue to improve my front end dev skills.</p>
+This allowed me to learn React & continue to improve my front end dev skills while using external APIs.</p>
 </details>

 ### 🧰 Languages and Tools